jvkiran/testrepo/README.md

 All displayed movies in the Videos section are sourced from a hidden YouTube playlist named `website` in our channel.

 Website only communicates with an endpoint created via webtask.io, where the task on webtask.io communicates directly with the YouTube Data API v3 setup in Google Cloud Platform.
 See [oceanprotocol/webtasks](https://github.com/oceanprotocol/webtasks) for details.

+### Collaborators

+All displayed collaborators are sourced from the [`src/data/collaborators.json`](src/data/collaborators.json) file.

+For every collaborator `name` and `logo` are required, `link` is optional.
+Here, `logo` refers to the filename of the SVG asset.

+#### Logo

+A logo in SVG format needs to be added to the `./src/assets/logos` folder.
+It will end up automatically as inlined SVG in the final site allowing styling with CSS.
+While all SVGs are automatically cleaned up thorugh [SVGO](https://github.com/svg/svgo), it's best to clean and export them from the Sketch file under [`./_media/logos.sketch`](./_media/logos.sketch) for easier maintainability.
+Make sure to have the [SVGO Compressor plugin](https://sketchapp.com/extensions/plugins/svgo-compressor/) installed in Sketch before exporting.

 ## Forms